lekoala/silverstripe-excel-import-export/README.md

 ## Todo

 - More tests and refactoring
-- Allow using another engine like Spout
+- Handle large exports with ease

 ## Compatibility

-Tested with 4.1
+Tested with ^4.6 and up

 ## Maintainer